 Episode Show Notes

-Mike Siciliano, Upper School Dean of Students, has a long history with Santa Fe Christian in several roles, including alumnus, US history teacher, and football coach.
+Mike Siciliano, High School Dean of Students, has a long history with Santa Fe Christian in several roles, including alumnus, US history teacher, and football coach.
 As a student, Siciliano felt he had teachers and coaches who personally invested in him and made a huge difference in his life.
 Now, he tries every day to continue that legacy for current SFC students, live up to the standard his teachers set for him, and have a lot of fun.

 Chad Bickley, head basketball coach and former athletic director, has been part of the SFC team for 14 years.
 As Athletic Director, Bickley helped establish the “leadership academy” — a three-level program designed to help student-athletes become champions for Christ on and off the field.
 Before starting his career as a coach, Bickley was a star basketball player in high school and college, earning several national high school records.